 - In Halo 3: ODST, Firefight mode pits players, as UNSC marines, against waves of Covenant enemies.
 Firefight Mode also adds the skull concept from the singleplayer mode; after every few rounds, a skull is triggered, and the game is modified in some way to make it even more difficult for the players.
 For example, when the Catch skull is activated, enemies will be far more prone to throwing grenades, and when the Black Eye skull is activated, the player's stamina no longer regenerates, and the only way for players to regain stamina is to melee attack enemies.
 The follow-up, Halo: Reach, also features an updated version of the Firefight mode.
 Borderlands also has these "game modifiers" in its version of Horde Mode, namely the "Mad Moxxi's Underdome Riot" DLC.

-- Horde Mode returns in Gears of War 3, along with a new "Beast" mode, which is essentially the traditional Horde Mode in reverse; as Locust soldiers, players must invade an area and attack a group of entrenched A.I.-controlled COG soldiers.
-The various types of Locust feature unique weapons and abilities, thus making it far preferable to play as the villains.
+- Horde Mode returns in Gears of War 3, along with a new "Beast" mode, which is essentially the traditional Horde Mode in reverse.
+Taking control of the Locust horde, players must invade an area and attack a group of entrenched A.I.-controlled COG soldiers.
+However unlike Horde mode there are only twelve waves, and there is an added timer as well that gives Beast mode a significantly faster pace to that of regular Horde mode.

 - Team Fortress 2 joined the Horde Mode family with its Mann vs Machine update on August 15, 2012.
 Almost five years after it first came out, TF2 added a wave based survival co-op mode with Mann vs Machine.
 The Red and Blue teams join forces to hold off the machines who want to blow stuff up.
 This mode introduced a perk-like system to TF2 and introduced the biggest change in mechanics in TF2's history.